All Episodes

 There's no indicator that AI is thinking for itself or becoming human.

-Um, but they will say these types of things in order to justify the ridiculously high valuations that they have for the AI economy, AI stocks, AI businesses.
+But they will say these types of things in order to justify the ridiculously high valuations that they have for the AI economy, AI stocks, AI businesses.

 They can't justify it unless they say that they're about to break through to a new kind of demographic or new kind of breakthrough technology.

-But the reality is it's a it is an extremely efficient search model that's able to do a little bit of logic, a little bit of coding, a little bit of engineering, a little bit of thinking, but it's not actually thinking.
+But the reality is it is an extremely efficient search model that's able to do a little bit of logic, a little bit of coding, a little bit of engineering, a little bit of thinking, but it's not actually thinking.

 It's just collecting data in a way that it's been trained to do.